Stauber-Justin/BasicCalculus/README.md

 # BasicCalculus

 BasicCalculus is a C++ console application that can handle basic arithmetic opertaions.
-(Addition, Subtraction, Multiplication, Division)
+(Addition, Subtraction, Multiplication, Division, Exponentiation, SquareRoots)

 This Project has the goal to improve my understanding of the basic concepts in C++ and will be updated with new functions and methods while I work through my beginners book.